permutationlock/libavengraph/README.md

 ```
 where `cc` is your favorite C compiler that supports C99 or later.

-To build examples:
+To build algorithm visualization and tikz figure generators:
 ```
 ./build
 ```
-The resulting example animation executables will be in the `build_out` directory.
+The resulting executables will be in the `build_out` directory.

-To build and run benchmarks you will need a C compiler that supports C11
+To build and run the benchmarks you will need around 15GB of free system RAM,
+and a C compiler that supports C11
-atomics and the GNU `asm` inline assembly extension:
+atomics and GNU `asm` (or `__asm`) inline assembly:
 ```
-./build bench -ccflags "-O3"
+./build bench -ccflags "-O3 -march=native"
 ```

 To clean build artifacts: